agentbasedsimulations/qlearning-netlogo-extension/README.md

 # Team

-[Kevin Kons](https://github.com/KevinKons) released the first version of the extension as its software engineering bachelor's thesis at the [Universidade do Estado de Santa Catarina (UDESC)](https://www.udesc.br/ceavi).
+[Kevin Kons](https://github.com/KevinKons) released the first version of the extension in 2019 as his software engineering bachelor's thesis at the [Universidade do Estado de Santa Catarina (UDESC)](https://www.udesc.br/ceavi).

 Currently, the following team is in charge of maintaining the extension:
 - [Eloísa Bazzanela](https://github.com/elobazza) (undergraduate software engineering student at UDESC)